FDOS/fdisk/README.md

  - Monochrome (MDA, Hercules...) or color graphics adapter (CGA, EGA, VGA...)

 ## Running FDISK
-A binary packages for FDISK are provided via the Github releases page.
+Binary packages for FDISK are provided via the Github releases page.
 These packages contain the executable file _FDISK.EXE_ under the _BIN_ directory.
 FDISK is further shipped as part of the base software collection of the FreeDOS operating system.